lx913/Specialized-Vocabulary-of-Machine-Learning/README.md

 In this repo, I record the specialized vocabulary of machine learning for writing papers.

 ## Introduction
-I sometimes find it is of difficulty to make papers that read like they were wroten by a researcher specializing in machine learning, so I want to record some autnentic expression in this repo.
+I sometimes find it difficult to make papers that read like they were written by a machine learning researcher, so I want to record some authentic expressions in this repo.